 Walton managed to keep her fender clean for nearly a decade after the deadly collision but, in 1998, she got wasted and totaled an SUV in Springdale, Ark.

-"Do you who I am?"
+"Do you know who I am?"
 She asked responding officers who charged her with a DWI.
 "Do you know my last name?"
 It was a rhetorical question.

 Walton's lawyers tried to argue that fatigue from working too hard at the office that day, not her blood-alcohol content six points above the legal limit caused her to plow into a gas meter and telephone booth.
 The Springdale judge didn't buy it and the charge stuck.
 Walton paid a $925 fine.
 Her net worth at the time was an estimated $6.3 billion.